Geovation/geovation.github.io/_posts/2018-08-14-UK Highway Maps Data Mismatch.md

 ## Proposal

-The project involves various stages to develop a comprehensive procedure that can help to figure out all the various mismatched information (oneway direction, turning restrictions, no entry, and so forth).
+The project involves various stages to develop a comprehensive procedure that can help to figure out all the various mismatched information (one-way direction, turning restrictions, no entry, and so forth).
 The stages of the proposed project are listed below:
-* Find mismatch in the directionality of oneway roads between [OS](https://www.ordnancesurvey.co.uk) an [OSM](https://www.openstreetmap.org) data.
+* Find mismatch in the directionality of one-way roads between [OS](https://www.ordnancesurvey.co.uk) an [OSM](https://www.openstreetmap.org) data.
 * Find other mismatches in both data.
 * Compare data from other providers.
 * Design a user interface to implement the scripts.